The development experience with spec-workflow-mcp is really great.

 💡

-The code in the screenshots below is from a personal repository.
+The code included in the screenshots below is from a personal repository.

 Creating specifications

-If you comment on the parts you would like corrected like this and click "Request corrections," they will polish it up for you.
+If you comment on the parts you want corrected like this and select "Request Correction," they will polish it up for you.

-Once design → (approve) requirements → (approve) tasks (approved) is complete, we move on to the implementation phase.
+Once the design, requirements, and tasks phases are complete, we move on to the implementation phase.

-The task phases are also managed in a file, so it would be fine to auto-compact them, but I tend to stop the processing every time a task is completed (it's a matter of preference).
+Since the task phases are also managed in a file, it would be fine to auto-compact them, but for some reason I stop the process after each task is completed (it's a matter of preference).

 mcp__spec-workflow__manage-tasks